beothorn/greement/README.md

 # Greement

 ## Goal of the game

 Be the richest player when the turn count is up.
-The total wealth of the player is the sum of the value of all his properties, plus his money minus his debts.
+The total wealth of the player is the sum of the value of all his properties, plus his money.

-What you’ll need
+## What you’ll need

 - One Pen and paper for each player and one for the values table
 - 60 brown squares.
 The lands